-Creating an altar with the intention for transformation is a powerful way to keep your focus on your intentions.
+Building an altar with an intention for transformation is powerful.
+The altar keeps your focus on your intentions.

-“What you appreciate…appreciates,” is a common wisdom teaching about how the power of focus and attention and appreciation.
+“What you appreciate … appreciates,” is a common wisdom teaching about how the power of focus and attention and appreciation.
 We make altars all of the time.
 Some we create on purpose, some out of routine habit.
-The photos of your family on your hearth is an altar as such as the extensive altars inside of a place of worship, as much as the spontaneous gathering of prayers and flowers that popped up in the wake of the shootings in Paris.
+The photos of your family on your hearth is an altar as such as the extensive altars inside of a place of worship.

 “An altar can simply reflect your spiritual truth back to you and/ or it can be a working altar which holds your intention and prayers,” explained Marta Maria Marraccini, quantum spiritual teacher.